Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 The above results can be understood using the usual Anderson-Higgs condensation in $S_3$ gauge theory.
 The $\one\oplus a_2$-condensation correspond to the condensation of the $\Phi^{a_2}$ field, which change the topological order $\eGau_{S_3}$ described by $S_3$ gauge theory to a topological order $\eGau_{\Z_2}$ described by $\Z_2$ gauge theory.
 Similarly, the $\one\oplus a_1$-condensation correspond to the condensation of the $\phi^{a_1}$ field, which change the topological order $\eGau_{S_3}$ described by $S_3$ gauge theory to a topological order $\eGau_{\Z_3}$ described by $\Z_3$ gauge theory. $(\eGau_{S_3})_{/\one} = \eGau_{S_3}$ is obvious since $\one$ is trivial.
-To understand $ (\eGau_{S_3})_{/\one\oplus b} = \eGau_{\Z_2}$, we note that $\eGau_{S_3}$ is invariant under exchanging $a_2$ and $b$.
+To understand $ (\eGau_{S_3})_{/\one\oplus b} = \eGau_{\Z_2}$, we note that $\eGau_{S_3}$ is invariant under exchanging $a_2$ and $b$ \cite{BW10065479}.
 Such an automorphism exchanges $\one\oplus a_2$ and $\one\oplus b$.
 Thus $ (\eGau_{S_3})_{/\one\oplus b} = (\eGau_{S_3})_{/\one\oplus a_2} = \eGau_{\Z_2}$.

-We can also derive \eqn{S3toZs} using the boundary theory of topological order summarized in Section \ref{MMA}.
-For example, $(\eGau_{S_3})_{/\one\oplus a_2} = \eGau_{\Z_2}$ implies that there is a canonical domain wall between $\eGau_{S_3}$ and $\eGau_{\Z_2}$, that is described by a non-negative integer matrix $(A^{ai})$. $A^{ai}$ satisfy \eqn{STA}, \eqn{Aainzero}, \eqn{AMA1}, and \eqn{AMA2}, as well as other properties listed in Section \ref{MMA}.
+We can also derive \eqn{S3toZs} using the boundary theory of topological order summarized in Appendix \ref{MMA}.
+For example, $(\eGau_{S_3})_{/\one\oplus a_2} = \eGau_{\Z_2}$ implies that there is a canonical domain wall between $\eGau_{S_3}$ and $\eGau_{\Z_2}$, that is described by a non-negative integer matrix $(A^{ai})$. $A^{ai}$ satisfy \eqn{STA}, \eqn{Aainzero}, \eqn{AMA1}, and \eqn{AMA2}, as well as other properties listed in Appendix \ref{MMA}.
 We find that such $(A^{ai})$ does exist